Gwilherm-LESNE/Rank/docs/README.md

 ### Viewing Rankings

 1. **Display Limit**: Choose how many top runners to show (10, 20, 50, 100, or all)
-2. **Minimum Races**: Set the minimum number of races a runner must have participated in
+2. **Runner Selection**: Use the dropdown to select a specific runner for detailed view (sorted alphabetically)

-3. **Runner Selection**: Use the dropdown to select a specific runner for detailed view
+**Note**: Only runners who participated in at least 3 races are displayed in the rankings.

 ### Runner Details